The USMCA 2026 Review: What Manufacturers Actually Need to Prepare For

 Mexico's demographics are a mirror image.
 With a median age of 29, a population where 91% is under 65, and over two million new workers entering the labor force annually, Mexico offers the kind of scalable talent pipeline that simply doesn't exist in the U.S. or Canada.
 This isn't a temporary window.
 It's a demographic advantage projected to last at least another decade.
 (We explored this in depth in our white paper, Solving the Labor Shortage: Why Mexico Is the Smartest Bet for Manufacturers.)

 No trade agreement outcome changes these numbers.
-Whether the USMCA extends cleanly, gets revised, or enters annual reviews, Mexico’s workforce advantage persists.
-That’s why, despite all the uncertainty around the review, foreign direct investment into Mexico reached a record $40.9 billion through the first three quarters of 2025, a 15% increase over the prior year.
-Companies aren’t waiting for the review to conclude.
-They’re acting on fundamentals that exist independent of any agreement.
+Whether the USMCA extends cleanly, gets revised, or enters annual reviews, Mexico's workforce advantage persists.
+That's why, despite all the uncertainty around the review, foreign direct investment into Mexico reached a record $40.9 billion through the first three quarters of 2025, a 15% increase over the prior year.
+Mexico opened 2026 with $5.8 billion in announced investments in January and February alone, spanning energy, industrial parks, automotive, and advanced manufacturing.
+Companies aren't waiting for the review to conclude.
+They're acting on fundamentals that exist independent of any agreement.

 What You Should Actually Do Before July